 How can cooperation with federal prosecutors help you if you have evidence of guilt?

 It is important to note that, depending on the situation, cooperation with federal prosecutors and a government contract can actually be beneficial.
-In some cases, if you can enter into a proffer or show some value in cooperating with the federal government, then you could potentially enter into a plea deal that can minimize contractor fraud jail time.
+In some cases, if you can enter into a proffer or show some value in cooperating with the federal government, then you could potentially enter into a plea deal that can minimize contractor jail time.

 Additionally, being forthcoming and cooperative during a government investigation can demonstrate good faith to federal investigators and show a willingness to take responsibility for wrongdoings.
 Ultimately, cooperation with federal prosecutors can help you in some cases, but it may not always be beneficial.
 This is where having the advice of a criminal defense attorney who also has experience in government contracting can be beneficial.